coreos/docs/os/using-environment-variables-in-systemd-units.md

 This unit file will run nginx Docker container and bind it to specific IP address and port.

-### etcd2.service Unit Advanced Example
+### etcd2.service unit advanced example

-A [complete example][etcd-cluster-reconfiguration] of combining environment variables and systemd [drop-ins] to reconfigure an existing machine running etcd.
+A [complete example][etcd-cluster-reconfiguration] of combining environment variables and systemd [drop-ins][drop-in] to reconfigure an existing machine running etcd.

-## More systemd Examples
+## More systemd examples

 For more systemd examples, check out these documents: